Winner of Kenya's Jomo Kenyatta Prize for Literature

 Desperate to make ends meet, Ombima commits a “harmless” crime.
 When he tries to conceal his misdeed, the simple farm laborer becomes a reluctant participant in a sinister affair.
 If discovered, the consequences could be disastrous for Ombima’s family, friends, and a spate of unwitting, gossipy villagers.

 A delicious tale of greed, lust, and betrayal, Stanley Gazemba’s Forbidden Fruit is more than a dramatic tale of rural life in western Kenya.
 The moral slips and desperate cover-ups—sometimes sad, sometimes farcical—are the stories of time and place beyond the village of Maragoli.
-Gazemba's novel, first published in Kenya as The Stone Hills of Maragoli (Kwani?
+Gazemba's novel, previously published in Kenya as The Stone Hills of Maragoli (Kwani?
 2010), won the prestigious Jomo Kenyatta Prize for Literature.